ElsaTam/starship-odyssey/09 - Creator Notes/One Year Plan.md

 By MegaCon next year, mid-March 2026, we'd like to have a 32-page primer published and available as both a .pdf and a print-on-demand softcover book through DriveThruRPG.
 It will be printed in standard colors, softcover, and 8.5" x 11".
 We are considering also crossposting the .pdf to itch.io.

-The reason that we are aiming for 32 pages is that, according to [[Starship Odyssey/09 - Creator Notes/Resources/PWYW & POD Advice from Kevin Crawford|PWYW & POD Advice from Kevin Crawford]], that's where the pricing for print-on-demand becomes reasonable.
+The reason that we are aiming for 32 pages is that, according to [[PWYW & POD Advice from Kevin Crawford|PWYW & POD Advice from Kevin Crawford]], that's where the pricing for print-on-demand becomes reasonable.

 These 32 pages will include material for both players and GMs.
 My current idea is have the primer as an in-universe document, at least the player section.
 In lore, this would be published by the *Starship Odyssey* and distributed off-ship to find people to join the cohort of new arrivals allowed every 5 years.